badouchmohamed/llm-itinerary-planning/README.md

 # LLM-Guided Itinerary Planning Dataset and Code

-This repository contains the datasets and code supporting the research article *"Personalized Itinerary Planning with LLM-Guided Interaction"* by Mohamed Badouch and Mehdi Boutaounte, submitted to *Electronics* (MDPI).
+This repository contains the datasets and code supporting the research article *"Personalized Itinerary Planning with LLM-Guided Interaction"* by Mohamed Badouch and Mehdi Boutaounte.
 The study evaluates a large language model (LLM)-guided system for personalized travel itinerary planning, comparing conversational, form-based, and hybrid interfaces using usability (System Usability Scale, SUS), cognitive load (NASA-TLX), efficiency, and satisfaction metrics.

 ## Repository Contents
 - **Datasets**: